paderevski/scheduler/USER_GUIDE.md

-# Engineering Week Scheduler - User Guide
+# ClickSort - User Guide

 ## Overview

-The Engineering Week Scheduler is a desktop application that optimally assigns students to activities based on their preferences, while respecting capacity constraints and attendance patterns.
+ClickSort is a desktop application that optimally assigns students to activities based on their preferences, while respecting capacity constraints and attendance patterns.
 The application uses constraint optimization to maximize student satisfaction.

 ## Table of Contents